dani8439/well-grounded-rubyist/sample_code/chapter_fifteen/notes3.md

 MicroTest won't supplant MiniTest any time soon, but it does do a couple of the most magical things that MiniTest does.
 It's all made possibly by Ruby's introspection and callback facilities, techniques that put extraordinary power and flexibility in your hands.

 ## *Summary* ##

+In this chapter, you've seen

+• Intercepting methods with `method_missing`

+• Runtime hooks and callbacks for objects, classes, and modules

+• Querying objects about their methods, on various criteria

+• Trapping references to unknown constants

+• Stack traces

+• Writing the MicroTest framework

+We've covered a lot of ground in this chapter, and practicing the techniques covered here will contribute greatly to your grounding as a Rubyist.
+We looked at intercepting unknown messages with `method_missing`, along with other runtime hooks and callbacks like `Module.included`, `Module.extended`, and `Class.inherited`.
+The chapter also took us into method querying in its various nuances: public, protected, private; class, instance, singleton.
+You've seen some examples of how this kind of querying can help you derive information about how Ruby does its own class, module, and method organization.

+The last overall topic was the handling of stack traces, which we put to use in the `CallerTools` module.
+The chapter ended with the extended exercise consisting of implementing the `MicroTest` class, which pulled togethr a number of topics and threads from this chapter and elsewhere.

+We've been going through the material methodically, and deliberately, as befits a grounding or preparation.
+But if you look at the results, particularly `MicroTest`, you can see how much power Ruby gives you in exchange for relatively little effort.
+That's why it pays to know about even what may seem to be the magic or "meta" parts of Ruby.
+They really aren't-it's all Ruby, and once you internalize the principles of class and object structure and relationships, everything else follows.

+And that's that!
+Enjoy your groundedness as a Rubyist and the many structures you'll build on top of the foundation you've acquired through this book.